-Our four week schedule is a combination of university-level led learning opportunities, specialized workshops from arts professionals and peer-focused group discussion.
+The Summer Fellowship schedule is a combination of university-level led learning with dual enrollment, specialized workshops from arts professionals and peer-focused group discussion.
 Independent learning and discovery is possible during studio time.
 During our community-wide Open Studio sessions, experiential learning is possible through hands-on art instruction with some of Memphis' finest educators and artists.

 The CAM Summer Fellowship Program is provided at no-cost to all Summer Fellows regardless of financial background.
 This includes all fees for instruction, lodging, food, supplies, and travel.
 There are no out-of-pocket expenses.

 Contemporary Arts Memphis is the region’s only organization focused on identifying and nurturing the next generation of contemporary artists.
 Through a competitive screening process, we aim to identify and develop exceptional creative talent in the visual arts.

 Founded by Memphis native and New York-based artist Derek Fordjour, CAM Summer Fellowship is designed to empower artists early in their development in ways that expand their thinking, inspire ambition and expose them to experiences that inform better decision making.
 CAM Summer Fellowship is an effort to demystify the creative journey and to make the art world more accessible.